optiopay/klar/README.md

 ## Binary installation

-The simples way is to download the latest relase (for OSX and Linux) from https://github.com/optiopay/klar/releases/ and put the binary in a folder in your `PATH`, make sure it has execute permission
+The simplest way is to download the latest release (for OSX and Linux) from https://github.com/optiopay/klar/releases/ and put the binary in a folder in your `PATH` (make sure it has execute permission).

 ## Installation from source code